f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 ```

 @@importantv
-fno4: Statistical values for each unknown parameter ("statistics.out" in default)
+fno4: Statistical values for each unknown parameter ("statistics.out" by default)
 @@

 @@important